Table of Contents

 19. Are there obstacles that could get in the way?

 Assume they’re into your solution.
-Do they foresee any obstacles that could prevent you (or them) from adopting it?
-A vindictive manager who naysays every new solution?
+Do they foresee obstacles preventing adoption?
+A manager who naysays every new solution?
 A tight budget?
-A wizard with a stupid owl who keeps reversing the flow of time?

 20. What will happen if you don’t do anything?

-If you get someone hard to persuade, get them thinking about the consequences of not taking action.
+If someone’s hard to persuade, get them thinking about consequences of inaction.
 What happens if they don’t move forward?
-What happens if this problem persists?
+What happens if the problem persists?

 21. Tell me more.